1124jaewookim/towards-generalizable-scene-change-detection/README.md

 ## :bulb: Problem Formulation
 We formulate the research problem by casting a fundamental question: **"Can contemporary SCD models detect arbitrary real-world changes beyond the scope of research data?"**
-As shown in the above figure, their reported effectiveness does not hold in real-world applications.
-Specifically, they produce inconsistent change masks when the input order is reversed and exhibit significant performance drops when deployed to unseen domains with different visual features.
+Our findings, as shown in the above figure, indicate that their reported effectiveness does not hold in real-world applications.
+Specifically, we observe that they produce (1) inconsistent change masks when the input order is reversed and (2) exhibit significant performance drops when deployed to unseen domains with different visual features.